egranata/puppy/README.md

-# The Puppy Kernel
+# The Puppy Operating System
 [![](https://travis-ci.org/egranata/puppy.svg?branch=master)](https://travis-ci.org/egranata/puppy)

 Welcome to Puppy.

 Puppy is an operating system for IBM-compatible computers with 32-bit Intel CPUs (you may have heard of this kind of hardware under the name *personal computer*).

-More specifically, Puppy aims to provide:
+Development of Puppy has started on January 1st 2018 and the project has been open-source since May 29 2018.
+Since then, the operating system has grown to provide:

-- preemptive multitasking (but not a preemptive kernel); ✅
+- preemptive multitasking (but not a preemptive kernel);
-- memory protection; ✅
+- memory protection;
-- system calls for userspace; ✅
+- system calls for userspace;
-- FAT32 filesystems; ✅
+- FAT32 filesystems;
-- support for actual physical x86 hardware; ✅
+- support for actual physical x86 hardware, including ACPI.

-- a C/C++ standard library for userspace programs; ✅
+Puppy also includes a partial C/C++ standard library (most notably absent is C++ `iostream`).

-- ACPI support;
-- a functional userspace (custom built or ported as needed).
+Puppy's userspace consists of a mix of custom tools as well as ported open source tools.
+Notably, there is no full C++ toolchain, but a port of MicroPython is available for scripting.

-Some additional goals and features are covered by https://github.com/egranata/puppy/issues.
-Features such as USB and/or networking are definitely interesting and may become important as the core goals are fulfilled.
+Future goals and features are covered by https://github.com/egranata/puppy/issues.
+While I would be very happy to accept input in terms of feature ideas as well as patches (but see below), some things are explicit **non-goals**, namely:

-On the other hands, there are some things that are explicit **non-goals** and as such will not be worked on:

 - porting to anything other than x86;
 - a GUI (either porting or writing a new one);